In sign of downturn, Indian retail landlords finally capitulate on price

 “There are many good deals available now and it only makes sense to block those spaces up because the economy won’t stay this way forever,” said C.P.
 Toshniwal, the group’s chief financial officer.

-Costa Coffee, a unit of Britain’s Whitbread Plc (WTB.L), is finding better deals on high streets than in malls, with prices down 10-15 percent in the past two to three months, its India managing director, Santhosh Unni, said.
+Costa Coffee, a unit of Britain’s Whitbread Plc, is finding better deals on high streets than in malls, with prices down 10-15 percent in the past two to three months, its India managing director, Santhosh Unni, said.
 He expects rents to keep falling in the next 6-8 months.

-Hypermarket chain Spencer’s Retail, owned by power utility CESC Ltd (CESC.NS), said rental costs have dropped as much as 20 percent and it has been negotiating for 40 properties ahead of plans to open 80 stores over four years.
+Hypermarket chain Spencer’s Retail, owned by power utility CESC Ltd, said rental costs have dropped as much as 20 percent and it has been negotiating for 40 properties ahead of plans to open 80 stores over four years.

 “We are hopeful of booking twice the number of deals today than we would normally because the market has become more realistic,” said Chief Executive Mohit Kampani.